 From Cape Fisterra, perched on a cliff over the Atlantic Ocean, the Camino de Fisterra follows this magnificent coastline, dotted with quiet fishing villages, hamlets and pristine sandy beaches all the way to the sanctuary of A Virxe da Barca (Our Lady of the Boat) in Muxía.

-The ocean has carved the local granite into interesting shapes and forms, and for centuries locals have attributed magical and curative powers to these unusually shaped stones.
+The ocean has carved the local granite into exciting shapes and forms, and for centuries locals have attributed magical and curative powers to these unusually shaped stones.
 Did you know that if you walk under the ‘pedra dos cadris’ (the back stone) outside the sanctuary nine times, it will cure your back ailments?

-Jacobean tradition has a slightly different version and claims this was the place where the Virgin first landed in Galicia, sailing on a stone boat, hence the name ‘A Barca’, which means boat in Galician.
+Jacobean tradition has a slightly different version and claims this was where the Virgin first landed in Galicia, sailing on a stone boat, hence the name ‘A Barca’, which means boat in Galician.

 You might also want to read our blog post: Fisterra pilgrims, legend and beauty.